About Me

 - 2022-10: Paper “An Integrated LSTM-HeteroRGNN Model for Interpretable Opioid Overdose Risk Prediction” is accepted by Artificial Intelligence in Medicine!

 - 2022-06: One first-authored paper is nominated as the Best Student Paper by AMIA 2022!
 We propose a multimodal transformer to fuse clinical notes and traditional EHR data for interpretable mortality prediction.
-AMIA is the world’s premier meeting for research and practice of biomedical and health informatics.

 - 2022-04: One first-authored paper “A Study of the Attention Abnormality in Trojaned BERTs” is accepted by NAACL 2022!